Updated: 3 days ago

 The other type of exception is System exception.
 System exception is something like: “Cannot get JDBC connection”, or “HTTP connection timeout”.
 A perfect system should have zero System exceptions.

 For each exception we also have 4 severity levels from Recoverable to Fatal, which also help to set fine grain monitoring (you should have zero fatal exception) Using this dashboard makes understanding what is going on with the server easy without the need to look at the logs (in most cases).

-One more benefit to this dashboard is that the method statistics are also exposed in JSON format which is being monitored by Nagios.
-We can set Nagios to monitor overall exceptions and also per method exceptions and performance.
+One more benefit to this dashboard is that the method statistics are also exposed in JSON format which is being monitored by Grafana.
+We can set Grafana to monitor overall exceptions and also per method exceptions and performance.
 If the number of exceptions increases or if we have performance derogation we can get alerts about the offending server.

 The App dashboard is just one method we expose our production server to the developer.
 However the app dashboard only shows one server at a time.
 For an overview look of our production we also use an external monitoring service.
 There are several services you can use like AppDynamics, Newrelic, etc’.
 Every monitoring service has its own pros and cons; you should try them out and pick whatever works best for you (we currently use Newrelic).